 Bountiful in Davis County, Utah — The American Mountains (Southwest)

-Topics and series.
-This historical marker is listed in this topic list: Industry & Commerce.
-In addition, it is included in the Sons of Utah Pioneers series list.
-A significant historical year for this entry is 1852.
+Topics.
+This historical marker is listed in these Animals • Entertainment • Industry & Commerce.
+A significant historical date for this entry is January 4, 1865.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-George Quinn McNeil (here, next to this marker); Daniel Davis (here, next to this marker); Heber C. Kimball (here, next to this marker); Heber C. Kimball Grist Mill (a few steps from this marker); Bountiful Tabernacle (approx. 0.7 miles away); The Valley (approx. 5.9 miles away); The Summit (approx. 6 miles away); Ensign Peak (approx. 6 miles away).
+Daniel Davis (here, next to this marker); Heber C. Kimball (here, next to this marker); Original Gristmill Stones (here, next to this marker); Heber C. Kimball Grist Mill (a few steps from this marker); Bountiful Tabernacle (approx. 0.7 miles away); The Valley (approx. 6 miles away); The Summit (approx. 6 miles away); Ensign Peak (approx. 6 miles away).
 Touch for a list and map of all markers in Bountiful.

 Credits.
-This page was last revised on October 19, 2018.
-It was originally submitted on October 18, 2018, by Andrew Johnson of Salt Lake City, Utah.
-This page has been viewed 266 times since then and 123 times this year.
-Last updated on October 18, 2018, by Andrew Johnson of Salt Lake City, Utah.
-Photos: 1, 2, 3, 4. submitted on October 18, 2018, by Andrew Johnson of Salt Lake City, Utah. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on December 21, 2018.
+It was originally submitted on December 19, 2018, by Andrew Johnson of Salt Lake City, Utah.
+This page has been viewed 408 times since then and 93 times this year.
+Photos: 1, 2. submitted on December 19, 2018, by Andrew Johnson of Salt Lake City, Utah. • Andrew Ruppenstein was the editor who published this page.